- Blog

 This canvas isn't an isolated product.
 It's a natural extension of everything I've been writing about in this blog.

 This canvas is one of them.
-It documents the same discipline that allows building with enterprise standards and rejecting projects that compromise quality.
+It documents the same discipline that lets us build well and turn down projects that compromise the quality of the result.

 Writing code is relatively easy.
 Deciding what should exist is the hard part.